stomt/stomt-javascript-sdk/README.md

 ### addCreate

-The current version allows you to add a STOMT creation form somewhere on your page, it searched for an element with the id `stomt_create` and adds the creation form in this element:
+The current version allows you to add a stomt creation form somewhere on your page, it searched for an element with the id `stomt_create` and adds the creation form in this element:
 ```JavaScript
 Stomt.push(['addCreate', options]);
 ```